tradingticket/TradeItIosTicketSDK2/README.md

 Be aware that our Sandbox environment points to live broker environments.
 Connecting a live broker account while pointing at our Sandbox will perform real trade requests to brokers.

+### Keychain Access

+The Ticket SDK uses the keychain to store data.
+Ensure the `Keychain Sharing` entitlement is enabled by going to your app target, selecting Capabilities and switching Keychain Sharing on.

 ## Launching the TradeIt Screens

 This is the minimal effort integration using all of the workflows and screens included in the SDK.
 The `TradeItLauncher` is the central object for initiating flows using the TradeIt screens.